0-TB/Primary-Source/TECHNICAL_BUILD_RULES.md

 - Commit standards: Conventional commits with clear scope and breaking changes
 - Code reviews: Required for all changes, focus on security and privacy
 - Deploy frequency: Small, frequent deployments over large releases

 ### ?
+ANALYSIS-FIRST DEVELOPMENT METHODOLOGY

+**MANDATORY**: For ANY feature, task, or significant implementation, I must:

+1. **Present Multiple Approaches**: Before writing any code, I must propose 2-3 different implementation approaches with detailed analysis including:
+   - Technical approach and architecture decisions
+   - Integration points with existing codebase
+   - Performance implications and trade-offs
+   - Security and privacy considerations
+   - Maintenance and scalability factors
+   - Timeline and complexity estimates

+2. **Codebase Integration Analysis**: For each approach, I must explicitly explain:
+   - How it fits within existing application architecture
+   - Which existing components/systems it will interact with
+   - What changes to existing code will be required
+   - Potential impact on other features or systems
+   - Dependencies and prerequisites

+3. **Confirmation Sequence**: I must:
+   - Present all approaches with clear trade-off analysis
+   - Explicitly request co-founder input and guidance
+   - Wait for confirmation of preferred approach
+   - Document the chosen approach and reasoning
+   - Only then proceed with implementation

+This rule applies to ALL development work including:
+- New feature implementation
+- Significant refactoring or architectural changes
+- Database schema modifications
+- API endpoint design
+- Third-party service integrations
+- Performance optimizations
+- Security implementation strategies

+**Exception**: Minor bug fixes, routine maintenance tasks, and documentation updates may proceed without full analysis if the implementation approach is straightforward and well-established.

+### ?
 CONTINUOUS IMPROVEMENT